marcnol/pyHiM/docs/source/user_guide/script.md

 ### figureN_HiMmatrices.py
-Plots several (`N`) HiM matrices in the same plot, using `N` datasets specified in folders2Load.json.
+Plots several (`N`) HiM matrices in the same plot, using `N` datasets specified in `folders2Load.json`.

-It also plots a submatrix containing the difference of contact probability for a subset of barcodes with respect to a particular dataset.
-The subset of barcodes and the reference dataset are defined in folders2Load.json by the options "barcodes2plot" and "plotSegment_anchor" respectively.
+It also plots a submatrix representing the difference in contact probability for a subset of barcodes compared to a particular dataset.
+The subset of barcodes and the reference dataset are defined in `folders2Load.json` by the options `barcodes2plot` and `plotSegment_anchor`, respectively.

 ```
-Usage figureN_HiMmatrices.py [-F ROOTFOLDER] [-O OUTPUTFOLDER] [-P PARAMETERS]
+Usage figure_n_him_matrices [-F ROOTFOLDER] [-O OUTPUTFOLDER] [-P PARAMETERS]
 							 [-A LABEL] [-W ACTION] [--fontsize] [--axisLabel]
 							 [--axisTicks] [--barcodes] [--scalingParameter]
 							 [--plottingFileExtension] [--shuffle] [--scalogram]